What is Map Algebra (Raster Math)?

 1 Local Operations

-Here are examples of operations that can be used between the two raster layers:
+Here are examples of operations that you can use for map algebra:

 - Arithmetic operations (addition, subtraction, multiplication, division)

 - Statistical operations (minimum, maximum, average, median)

 - Relational operations (greater than, smaller than, equal to)

 - Exponential and logarithmic operations (exponent, logarithm)

 Map Algebra Example

 When you subtract April 2014 from April 2015 for land surface temperature, it shows the difference between temperature for two given periods.

 This is an example of a local operator because it subtracts each cell from one year to another.
 It’s also an example of an arithmetic operator because it uses subtraction.